afeld/delivery/slides.md

 ## Level-setting

 - Who could describe the difference between IaaS and PaaS?
+- Who here has deployed something to the cloud themselves?
 - Who has used the command line in the past three months?

 ---